 Green Dream Tours veteran guide Dylan Haas is also partial to wine tours in the spring.

 “The springtime is the most wonderful time to go wine tasting in Northern California,” says Dylan.
 “The first greenery begins to grow on the vines and the hills change color, and the rains cease, and wine just tastes better.”

-To enhance guest experiences, Green Dream Tours features big windows on its 14-passenger luxury buses for spectacular sightseeing.
+To enhance guest experiences, Green Dream Tours features big windows on its 14-passenger buses for spectacular sightseeing.

 “So come party with your friends this spring,” says Dylan.
 “Blow off some steam by sipping everything from Chardonnay to Cabernet Sauvignon on San Francisco’s best Wine Country tour.”